The Equality of Men and Women

 Not so.

 According to Genesis 3:17 Adam listened without intervening as Eve spoke with the tempter.
-He (Adam) allowed the temptation to take place and he participated in it.
+Adam allowed the temptation to take place and he participated in it.
 He was doubly tricked, on his own, not by Eve, because when she tried it and nothing bad seemed to have happened, he went ahead also.

 25. Even though God knew the sequence of events He called to the man first, because he was primarily responsible for overseeing everything.